Revised SCLP-simplex Algorithm with Application to Large-Scale Fluid Processing Networks: Background on SCLP

 The remaining values are determined by:

-Given a sequence of adjacent bases $B_1,\ldots,B_N$ we can calculate all the control and slopes, the breakpoints, and the values of the primal and dual states at all breakpoints. $B_1,\ldots,B_N$ is an optimal base sequence and every SCLP that satisfies some easily verified conditions has an optimal solution of this form~\cite{weiss:08}:

-\begin{theorem} If a sequence of bases $B_1,\ldots,B_N$ are compatible with $\K_0,\J_{N+1}$ and are adjacent, and if all the values of the primal and dual state variables and the interval lengths determined by equations (\ref{eqn.boundary})--(\ref{eqn.othervalues}) are positive, then this is an optimal solution of the SCLP. \end{theorem}
+Given a sequence of adjacent bases $B_1,\ldots,B_N$ we can calculate all the controls and slopes of states, the breakpoints, and the values of the primal and dual states at all breakpoints.
+It is an optimal base sequence if: \begin{theorem}[\cite{weiss:08}] If a sequence of bases $B_1,\ldots,B_N$ are compatible with $\K_0,\J_{N+1}$ and are adjacent, and if all the values of the primal and dual state variables and the interval lengths determined by equations (\ref{eqn.boundary})--(\ref{eqn.othervalues}) are positive, then this is an optimal solution of the SCLP. \end{theorem}